Class Placement

 Tap

 This American dance form is characterized by rhythmic footwork that creates a tapping sound by utilizing the ball and heel of the dancer’s shoes.
-This contributes to the development of musicality, which will greatly benefit students in all other forms of movement.
+This contributes to the development of musicality, which will greatly benefit students in all other dance techniques.
 An emphasis on tempo and balance are stressed in tap class.
-Students explore music elements, learn note value, beat, accent, phrase syncopation, rhythms and patterns.This helps develop the sense of musicality and rhythm, which will help in all other dance techniques.
+Students explore music elements, learn note value, beat, accent, phrase syncopation, rhythms and patterns.

 The Turning Pointe Dance Center dance teams are composed of groups of students who are dedicated to the art of dance.
 These students exhibit a strong work ethic, taking classes in a variety of disciplines with the goal of being the best dancers they can be.
 Their dance training is accelerated.
 Participation in intensive workshops, often under the direction of guest choreographers, as well as classes at dance conventions, adds to the improvement of technique.